Master P: Early life

-Percy Robert Miller was born and raised in Central City in the Third Ward of Uptown New Orleans, Louisiana in the Calliope Projects.
-He is the oldest of five children.
+Percy Robert Miller was born and raised in the Third Ward of Uptown New Orleans, Louisiana.
+He grew up in the Calliope Projects.
+He is the second oldest of five children.
 He has one sister, Germaine, and three brothers: Kevin, and platinum-selling rap artists Corey "C-Murder" and Vyshonne "Silkk the Shocker" Miller.
-He attended Booker T. Washington High School and Warren Easton High School.
-Having played on the basketball team, Miller attended the University of Houston on an athletic scholarship, but dropped out months into his freshman year and transferred to Merritt College in Oakland, California to major in business administration.
+He attended St. Augustine High School (New Orleans) Booker T. Washington High School and Warren Easton High School.
+Having played on the basketball team, Miller attended the University of Houston on an athletic scholarship, but dropped out months into his freshman year and transferred to Merritt College in Oakland, California, to major in business administration.
+He mentioned that he worked at two jobs in his lifetime, with Bellsouth Mobility and Remco.

 After the death of his grandfather, Miller inherited $10,000 as part of a malpractice settlement.
-Miller opened a record store in Richmond, California called No Limit Records And Tapes, which later became the foundation for No Limit Records.
+Miller opened a record store in Richmond, California, called No Limit Records And Tapes, which later became the foundation for No Limit Records.
 On February 15, 1990, Master P released the cassette tape Mind Of A Psychopath.
 His brother Kevin Miller was killed that same year in New Orleans.
 This increased his motivation to become a successful entrepreneur to change his life and save his family.

 Music career

 1989–1995: Early works

 Master P released his debut studio album Get Away Clean on February 12, 1991.
 This was followed by his second album Mama's Bad Boy, which was released in April 1992.
 Both albums were released through In-A-Minute Records.
-In 1993, Master P released his first collaboration album with his group TRU titled Who's da Killer?
+Also in 1992, he released his first collaboration album with his group TRU titled Understanding the Criminal Mind, and in 1993 they released another album titled Who's da Killer?
 Master P released his third studio album The Ghettos Tryin to Kill Me! on March 18, 1994; it was later re-released in 1997 as a limited edition under Priority.
 That same year Master P collaborated on the No Limit compilation albums West Coast Bad Boyz, Vol. 1: Anotha Level of the Game and West Coast Bad Boyz: High fo Xmas.
 On June 6, 1995, Master P released his fourth studio album 99 Ways to Die.
 Master P and TRU released their third album True in 1995, which was the group's first major release after two independent albums.
 The album reached number 25 on the Top R&B/Hip-Hop Albums and number 14 on the Top Heatseekers.
 The album was known for its first single and one of Master P's best known songs "I'm Bout' It, Bout It".
 He also worked on the compilation album, Down South Hustlers: Bouncin' and Swingin', during that year.

 Master P said that when he used to open for Tupac Shakur in the early 1990s, the people responsible for introducing him would frequently call him "Mr. P the country singer".